hemerson1/hemerson1.github.io/_posts/2022-05-18-neural-connected-differential-equations.markdown

 # 1.3 Back-propagation in a Continuous Depth Network

-The most complex aspect of training a neural ODE is performing back-propagation (*reverse-mode automatic differentiation*) through the ODE solver.
+The most complex aspect of training a neural ODE is performing back-propagation (or *reverse-mode automatic differentiation*) through the ODE solver.
 In this instance, the gradients are computed by solving an additional ODE backwards in time, in a method referred to as the [**adjoint sensitivity method**][AdjointMethod].
 The loss of the model can be described by:

 $$
 \begin{equation}